Zoonotic diseases in Australia: want some real viral content?

 COVID-19 has shown dramatically why public health is a critically important field for research and study.
+Emerging zoonotic diseases present a problem that isn't just going away.

 UQ Public Health expert Associate Professor Simon Reid has no problems getting on his soapbox to praise the work of public health units during the COVID-19 crisis.